Surya1c/Simple-Launcher/README.md

-A simple yet Amazing Launcher!
+A Simple yet amazing launcher!